Search

 1. Banning songs with “illegal” content

 According to the Ministry of Culture and Tourism in China, since Oct 1st, 2021, China has established a blacklist of karaoke songs that has banned those containing “illegal content” from karaoke venues across the country.
-The ministry said banned contents would include those which endanger national unity, sovereignty, or territorial integrity and violate state religious policies.
-Although it happened previously as well that songs were getting removed from the karaoke music library, this time the scope was much larger and had a heavier impact due to the issue of official documents.
+The ministry said banned contents would include those that endanger national unity, sovereignty, or territorial integrity and violate state religious policies.
+Although it happened previously that songs were being removed from the karaoke music library, this time the scope was much larger and had a heavier impact due to the issue of official documents.
 For example, songs by famous Chinese singers like Eason Chan (陈奕迅), A-Mei (张惠妹), and Jolin Tsai (蔡依林) were removed for containing only a few lyrics of “illegal” content.

 Another factor that delivers a fatal blow to the KTV industry in China is the emergence of other forms of entertainment over recent years.
 The most representative examples are “Script Kill (剧本杀)” and “Quanmin Karaoke (全民k歌)”: